anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 This leads to extensions of the logical components in the BRSKI architecture as shown in {{uc2figure}}.

 Note that the Join Proxy is not shown in the figure, having been replaced by Registrar-Agent.
-The Join Proxy may still be present, and there MAY be some situations in which the Join Proxy can be used by the Registrar-Agent to connect to the Registrar.
+In certain situations the Join Proxy may still be present and could be used by the Registrar-Agent to connect to the Registrar.
 For example, a Registrar-Agent application on a smartphone often can connect to local wifi without giving up their LTE connection {{androidnsd}}, but only can make link-local connections.

 The Registrar-Agent interacts with the pledge to transfer the required data objects for bootstrapping, which are then also exchanged between the Registrar-Agent and the domain registrar.